 In terms of organising a focus group, one of the hardest things for me was that I could not stop a patient talking.
 Sometimes an answer would continue for 20 minutes, although we had only 80 minutes during which to cover various questions.
 Each patient tried to describe his story, which included very sensitive phases, so I really could not stop him talking and had to listen, just like a one-to-one interview.
 Ideally, what I wanted to have was a discussion between the participants.
 The preparation of my questions and skills to conduct a focus group would be insufficient, although I was very grateful to talk to them and greatly appreciate their contribution.

-His third time in Tokyo
+Luca’s third time in Tokyo

 After three and a half months of fieldwork, I finally had a proper holiday with Luca!